How to Apply

 Students have full access to Northwestern’s Student Financial Services to assist with direct loans for tuition and cost-of-living expenses.
 For more information on student loans, visit The Graduate School website.

 Application for admission to the Northwestern University Clinical Psychology PhD Program has three major components:

 Complete the online application (with payment) by Dec.
 1st for enrollment in the following Fall quarter.

-The application process opens on September 8th.
+The application process opens in September.
 In the Personal Information section on Page 1, choose “Clinical Psychology: PhD (C30PH)” as your Academic Program from the pull-down menu.
 The nonrefundable application fee must be paid via credit card at the time of application submission; the application will not be processed without payment of the fee.
 The application fee cannot be waived by the PhD program; however, eligible students can apply for a fee waiver.
 Find additional information regarding the application fee.
 The online application will require you to select a Major Area of Study and preferred faculty mentor.
 If you do not indicate the faculty member(s) by name, there may be a delay in reviewing your application.

 You will also need to submit the following supporting materials to complete your application.
 All of the supporting documents must be submitted online; paper or "hard" copies will not be accepted for the application.
 Please include the following supporting documents in your online application:

 - Three letters of recommendation from professors or supervisors who are familiar with your academic, research, and/or clinical work (preferably from psychologists).
 Letters from faculty who know you and your unique characteristics in great depth will be valued more heavily than letters from faculty who know you less well.
 These must be submitted online by your recommenders.
 Instructions are available on the online application.

 - Transcripts from each postsecondary institution you attended.
 You must upload scanned versions of your unofficial transcripts through the online application.
 If you are accepted, you will then need to submit official paper copies of your transcripts.